 |

-Sparrow Lake – Restoration Activities – 2019, 2020 |
+Sparrow Lake restoration activities – 2019, 2020 |

 At the Sparrow Lake closed landfill in Gravenhurst, work was completed in two areas, the eastern and northern sections of the former landfill.
 Work on the eastern portion included the burial of exposed waste, placement of clean soil materials as final cap, and the application of topsoil and grass seed to the area.
 In the northern portion, some asphalt waste was removed however, upon determining the volume was much greater than originally expected, the remaining asphalt was buried and appropriate materials were used as a soft cap.
 Photo Gallery: Sparrow Lake will appear here on the public site.